President Barack Obama Says Goodbye in Forceful Speech

-His farewell address comes as Americans face a moment of anxiety and a dramatic change in leadership
+His farewell address comes as Americans face a moment of anxiety and a dramatic change in leadership+ READ ARTICLE

 CHICAGO (AP) — Conceding disappointments during his presidency yet offering vigorous encouragement for the nation’s future, Barack Obama issued an emotional defense Tuesday night of his vision to Americans facing a moment of anxiety and a dramatic change in leadership.